Some of these steps only work on Android 11.0 and up. Learn how to check your Android version.

 Attach a mouse to your Android device using Bluetooth or USB.
 Check your device instructions for details, such as these steps for connecting a phone or tablet.

-- Tap Accessibility, then tap Dwell timing.
+- Tap Accessibility, then tap Auto click (dwell timing).
 On some devices, this setting is called Click after pointer stops moving.

-- Optional: Adjust the delay before click.
-This setting controls the amount of time between when you stop moving the mouse and when the automatic click happens.
+- Select your preferred amount of time between when you stop moving the mouse and when the automatic click happens:

 - Move the mouse to the place where you want to click.